ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 * MessageTooLarge:
 The message size is too big for the transport system to handle.

-* ProtocolFailure:
+* ProtocolFailed:
 The underlying protocol stack failed.

 * InvalidMessageProperties:
 The message properties are either contradictory to the transport properties or they can not be satisfied by the transport system.

-* BadReceive:
+* DeframingFailed:
-The data that was received by the underlying protocol stack could not be fully retrieved by the transport system.
+The data that was received by the underlying protocol stack was unable to be deframed.

-* FailedReceive:
-The underlying protocol stack indicated that the reception of a message has failed.

 * ConnectionAborted:
 The connection was aborted by the peer.